William758/ZetTweaks/README.md

 ## Changelog:

+v1.0.3 - Prevent tweakBossDropRewards from affecting drops with red tier items.

 v1.0.2 - Fix TeleShowFix NullRef when a profile was not selected.

 v1.0.1 - Split mod out into StatAdjustment and ProcConfig.
 Gesture doesn't trigger equipment in bazaar.